-The Fund had total reserves of £21 million as at 31 March 2023 (2022: £24.1 million).
-The reserves are available to the Creative Scotland Board to allocate to future funding activity and provide certainty by allowing funding for long term projects that require cashflow over a number of years.
-A significant amount of these reserves have been used in the subsequent financial year.
+The Fund had total earmarked reserves of £11.1 million as at 31 March 2024 (2023: £21 million).
+The earmarked reserves will be allocated to specific future funding activity and provide certainty by allowing funding for long term projects that require cashflow over a number of years.
+The risk on page 6 notes that reduced Scottish Government grant-in-aid could lead to an associated depletion in National Lottery reserves.